Introduction to Game Studies

 Course Info.

-CMS 4800 Introduction to Game Studies examines the idea of a “game,” including the common structures and types of fun found in things like sports, card and table-top games, and—most importantly—video games.
+CMS 4805 Introduction to Game Studies turns on the examination of two concepts: “play,” and “game.”
+We study the structures and aesthetic pleasures found in things like sports, card and table-top games, and—most importantly—video games.

-The course is scheduled for Spring 2022, and it meets in a traditional, face-to-face format.
+The course is scheduled for Fall 2025.
 This syllabus is not complete; check here frequently to make sure that you have the most current information.

-Unfortunately, we will not be able to avoid spoilers in our discussions of either games or movies.
+Unfortunately, we will not be able to avoid spoilers in our discussions of games, movies, or TV shows.

 Webcam and Microphone